 The two most common forms of Dutch partnerships are the general partnership ('vennootschap onder firma' or, abbreviated, 'vof') and the limited partnership ('commanditaire vennootschap' or, abbreviated, 'cv').
-Both partnerships should be formed by two or more partners ('vennoten') who may be either individuals or legal entities.
+Both partnerships should be formed by two or more partners who may be either individuals or legal entities.
 The legal requirements for entering into a partnership are limited, a partnership agreement is sufficient.
 There is a very high level of flexibility with respect to the partnership agreement.
 A Dutch partnership does not have legal personality, meaning that it cannot own assets in its own name.
-Legal title to assets is generally held by the general partner ('beherend vennoot') or by all partners jointly.
-One or more partners (in case of a vof) or the general partner(s) (in case of a cv) can enter into legal acts (such as agreements with third parties) for and on behalf of the partnership.
+Legal title to assets is generally held by the general partner(s) for and on behalf of the partnership.
+The general partner(s) can enter into legal acts (such as agreements with third parties) on behalf of the partnership.
 Although depending on the exact design, a Dutch partnership is usually transparent for Dutch tax purposes.

 All partners in a vof are jointly and severally liable for all obligations of the partnership.
-Liability of a general partner ('beherend vennoot') in a cv is unlimited, whereas liability of limited partners ('commanditaire vennoten') is limited to the amount of their capital contribution as long as such limited partners do not perform acts of management and/or representation of the partnership.
+Liability of a general partner in a cv is unlimited, whereas liability of limited partners is limited to the amount of their capital contribution as long as such limited partners do not perform acts of management and/or representation of the partnership.